95 per cent of Singapore’s electricity supply is generated using imported

 soft launch of the Open Electricity Market (previously referred to as Full

-Retail Competition) will provide consumers with more choice and flexibility in
+Retail Competition) provides consumers with more choice and flexibility in

 their electricity purchases.
 EMA will extend this choice and flexibility to

-consumers in the rest of Singapore in the second half of 2018.
+consumers in the rest of Singapore from the fourth quarter of 2018.
 This will

 involve 1.3 million accounts, mainly households.